RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

         ret
 ```

-I added a few comments to indicate the Rust code corresponding to this instruction.
-It can be seen that the `jbe` instruction will determine whether to jump to `.LBB99_10` or not to continue to execute the following `mov` .
+Here, the `cmp` instruction compares the value in register `a` to the value `42`, and the `jbe` instruction decides whether to jump to the _.LBB99_10_ label or not.
+If the jump is taken, the instruction at _.LBB99_10_ is executed, which sets `a` to `0`.
+If not, the instruction at _.LBB99_11_ is executed, which sets `a` to `1`.

-After understanding what a branch is, we need to know why the CPU needs to do branch prediction.
-Then we introduce the next topic: **instruction pipeline** .
+Now that we understand what branches are, we can discuss why CPU need to predict branches, which leads us to the next topic: **instruction pipelines**.

 ## Instruction pipelining

-[Instruction pipeline] is a technique for implementing instruction-level parallelism within a single processor.
+[Instruction pipeline] is a technique used in modern processors to increase instruction throughput by overlapping the execution of multiple instructions.
 This technology began in earnest in the late 1970s.

-The CPU generally processes an instruction in several steps:
+The CPU generally processes an instruction in several stages:

 - Instruction Fetch
 - Instruction Decode
 - Execute
 - Register write back

-This is very similar to a factory producing an item that requires multiple processes.
-Imagine how slow a factory would be if it were to produce the first item in its entirety each time and then produce the next item in the same steps!
-So in the 19th century, mankind created the industrial assembly line to break down all these processes in parallel.
-When the first item is in the process (2), it does not affect in any way the second item in the process (1).
-The CPU can pipeline the instruction execution process and divide the different instruction execution steps into different [logic gates], when the first instruction enters the **decode** stage, the second instruction can enter the **fetch** stage.
+This is similar to a factory producing an item that requires multiple processes.
+Imagine how slow a factory would be if it were to produce the first item in its entirety each time before moving on to produce the next item.
+So, like the industrial assembly line of the 19th century, CPUs can break down the instruction execution process into different stages and execute them in parallel.
+When the first instruction enters the **decode** stage, the second instruction can enter the **fetch** stage without waiting for the first instruction to complete all stages.

 This picture on Wikipedia can help you understand.

 ![instruction-pipeline.png](https://tech-proxy.bytedance.net/tos/images/1619425151814_f7494ad0023bab63d978e0c30cc5d13b.png)

-After understanding these previous concepts, let's look at why CPUs need to do branch prediction.
+However, this can cause issues when a conditional branch instruction is encountered, which can change the flow of execution and invalidate the instructions already in the pipeline.
+This leads us to the next topic: **branch prediction**.

-## Why we need branch prediction?
+## Why Branch Prediction is Important

-The **instruction pipeline** executes instructions like the factory pipeline, including the `jump` instruction mentioned earlier.
-One problem with the `jump` instruction is that it needs to know whether to jump or not in the next clock cycle, and this can only be known after the preceding judgment logic has been executed.
-In the above example, after the `cmp` judgment is completed, the `jump` instruction can decide whether to jump to the `.LBB99_10` part or not and continue.
-But the CPU instruction pipeline will not wait, otherwise, a clock cycle is wasted.
-So a way has been invented to avoid this problem, which is **branch prediction**.
+The **instruction pipeline** executes instructions like a factory assembly line, including the `jump` instruction mentioned earlier.
+However, a problem with the `jump` instruction is that the CPU needs to know whether to `jump` or not in the next clock cycle, and this can only be determined after the preceding logic has been executed.
+In the example given earlier, the `jump` instruction can decide whether to `jump` to the _.LBB99_10_ part or not only after the `cmp` judgment is completed.
+However, the CPU's instruction pipeline cannot wait, as doing so would waste a clock cycle.
+To avoid this problem, **branch prediction** was invented.

-The CPU's branch predictor will predict in advance which branch the jump instruction will jump to, and then put the predicted branch into the pipeline for execution.
-If the prediction is correct, the CPU can continue to execute the subsequent instructions; if the prediction fails (branch misprediction), it can only discard the result of the branch just executed and switch to the correct branch again.
-As you can see, if there are too many prediction failures, branch prediction will affect performance.
-But now the CPU branch predictor has become more and more advanced after so many years of development, people will continue to use various ways to improve the branch predictor prediction accuracy.
+The CPU's branch predictor predicts in advance which branch the jump instruction will jump to, and then puts the predicted branch into the pipeline for execution.
+If the prediction is correct, the CPU can continue to execute the subsequent instructions.
+However, if the prediction fails (branch misprediction), the CPU must discard the result of the branch just executed and switch to the correct branch again.
+While too many prediction failures can affect performance, branch prediction is an essential technique for improving processor performance.
+Over the years, CPU branch predictors have become more advanced, and people continue to use various methods to improve the accuracy of branch prediction.

 ## Avoid branch predictions in hot loop

-Although modern CPUs have branch predictors, we still need to avoid branch prediction at the software level, especially in hot loops.
-The most common optimization is to avoid writing `if/else` statements in loops, i.e. **branchless code**.
-There are many examples of such **branchless code** in the standard library to optimize performance, such as the `count()` method of [std::iter::Filter].
+Although modern CPUs have advanced branch predictors, it is still important to avoid branch predictions at the software level, especially in hot loops.
+One common optimization is to use branchless code and avoid writing `if/else` statements in loops.
+There are many examples of **branchless code** in the standard library that are designed to optimize performance, such as the `count()` method of [std::iter::Filter].

 ```rust
 pub struct Filter<I, P> {